DukeEngage-Orange County Overview

 Students will receive a stipend to purchase groceries and prepare their own meals.
 Transportation will be provided for weekly (or more frequent) grocery store runs.

-Opportunities for Reflection: Students will be required to reflect on their experiences by completing weekly blogs as well as keeping notes regarding successes, suggestions, and feedback on their curricula.
-Students will then be required to revise the curricula appropriately and transmit it to Girls Inc. for future implementation.
-The group will also meet regularly for reflection sessions throughout the program.
-Typically, reflection topics include history of the area, impact of the program, the mission of Girls Inc. and weekly challenges.
+Reflection and Enrichment: Students will reflect on their experiences by completing weekly blogs as well as keeping notes regarding successes, suggestions, and feedback on their curricula.
+They will also reflect on the history of the area, the impact of the program, and the mission of the organizations they are serving in.

-Other Opportunities: The work and reflection in this program is supplemented by cultural enrichment activities such as a visit to Mission San Juan Capistrano (the birthplace of Orange County); regional arts, science, and history museums/ exhibits; and learning more about local nonprofits.
-On evenings and weekends not dedicated to enrichment activities, the group has enjoyed eating together and physical activity.
-Students also have the opportunity to meet Duke alumni, who sometimes organize excursions for the students.
-Students are encouraged to spend time in the community.
-Open water (including ocean) swimming is not a sponsored activity in any DukeEngage program.
+The work and reflection is supplemented by cultural enrichment activities such as a visit to Mission San Juan Capistrano (the birthplace of Orange County); regional arts, science, and history museums/ exhibits; and learning more about local nonprofits.

 Learn more about DukeEngage Orange County from past participant & guiDE, Jasmine